ic3software/mccs/alpha-functionality.md

 Admins are able to set each entity to any one of the six possible values above.
 The default value for a newly-created entity is `pending`.

 Entities with a status from 3 to 6 will be listed in the public directory.
-They will also be able to call the `POST /favorites` and `POST /send-email` endpoints.
+They will also be able to call the `POST /send-email` endpoint.

 Only entities with status 6 (`tradingAccepted`) will be able to make MC transfers to other entities with that same status.
 Also, when a `tradingAccepted` entity views the details of another `tradingAccepted` entity through either the `GET /entities` or `GET /entities/{entityID}` endpoints, the email address for the searched entity will also be returned.